-In Next-Level Life, I spend hours tying what’s happened in a person’s life to their Root System – what’s happened in their past and the influence they’ve allowed in from influencers (family, leadership, friends, etc.) to discover how and why they make decisions the way they do today.
+In Next-Level Life, I spend hours tying what’s happened in a person’s life to their Root System.
+We go into what’s happened in their past, and into the influence they’ve allowed in (from family, leadership, friends, etc).
+We use this to discover how and why they make decisions the way they do today.

 Even the best parents (with the best intentions) might do something that came from their parents that causes bad self-perception or decision-making in you.

 They might say one specific thing over and over to their child, expecting and hoping that it helps their kid to grow up well or understand.
 What they don’t realize is the way they say it creates bad self-perception or decision-making in their child.

 We carry over the bad processes or belief systems, and as a result we perpetuate the same Root System into our children.

 Want to get to the bottom of your Root System?

 Check out Next-Level Life: we guide people through a 2-day process to help them get unstuck in life, improve relationships, and discover what’s holding them back from peace and freedom in life.

 Question: How does your Root System impact you?

 12 thoughts on “32 | Understanding Your Root System”